neutrons/garnet/docs/getting_started.rst

     #and/or start garnet
     garnet

-in case there is specific Mantid build in another conda environment, garnet can be installed there:
+in case there is specific Mantid build in another conda environment, garnet can be installed in that environment:

 .. code-block:: sh